Seeking Parental InvolvementThere is currently an opening for the Parent Representative on the CPMT and the FAPT.

 About CPMTsWe are also actively interested in increasing parental involvement on the local CPMT.
 This body is responsible for reviewing FAPT recommendations and approving appropriation of funds to support proposed services plans.
 Membership on the CPMT mirrors that of the FAPTs.

 Parents, 25 years of age or older, who reside in the County of Stafford are invited to make application to serve on a FAPT or CPMT.
 Volunteers selected to serve will work cooperatively with representatives from several human services agencies to assist at-risk children/youth and their families to access resources through CSA.
 Applicants must be available to participate in regularly scheduled FAPT meetings twice a month on Wednesdays for approximately six hours.
-Volunteers to the CPMT must be available to meet once a month on the 3rd Monday of the month for approximately two hours.
+Volunteers to the CPMT must be available to meet once a month on the 3rd Monday of the month at 3:30 p.m. (except for holidays when on the 4th Monday of the month) for approximately two hours.
 Volunteer parents, with children any age, should possess:

 - A commitment to children/youth and related issues